Richard James Strachan Harman: Community engagement

-Harman has served on many public bodies, including the Christchurch Drainage Board and Domain Board, and was at one time chairman.
+Harman served on many public bodies, including the Christchurch Drainage Board and Domain Board, and was at one time chairman.
 Harman was a member of the Cathedral Chapter and Diocesan Synod.
 He was for thirty years a member of the governing body of Christ's College, and from 1876 to 1878 of the Canterbury College.
 As a volunteer in the early days, he was captain of No. 2 Company Christchurch Rifles, and was also for many years captain of the Honorary Reserve Corps.

 Sometimes business and community engagement overlapped.
 For many years, Harman and Stevens were the agents for English businessman, Benjamin Lancaster, who, in 1850, had bought Rural Section 62, on Ferry Road, just outside the original boundary of the City of Christchurch.
 In 1880, Christchurch sportsmen sought land which they could enclose and where the public would pay to witness cricket, cycling and rugby.
 Lancaster agreed to sell, for two thousand eight hundred and forty one pounds, 10 acres three roods and 30 perches.
 The purchaser was the newly formed Canterbury Cricket and Athletics Sports Club.
 On the site, there was established the famed Lancaster Park.
 E. C. J. Stevens, a prominent member of the club, is commemorated in a thoroughfare in the area, Stevens Street.

 Harman had a strong affinity to the Church of St Michael and All Angels, Christchurch's first Anglican church and the settlements pro-cathedral until the completion of ChristChurch Cathedral in 1881.
 Harman attended service every Sunday, was a churchwarden and a vestryman.
 When a new vestry was built in 1901, he had a bad fall on the construction site and broke his thigh bone, which made him bed bound for three months.